technyon/nuki_hub/README.md

 - lock/action: Allows to execute lock actions.
 After receiving the action, the value is set to "ack".
 Possible actions: unlock, lock, unlatch, lockNgo, lockNgoUnlatch, fullLock, fobAction1, fobAction2, fobAction3
 - lock/state: Reports the current lock state as a string.
 Possible values are: uncalibrated, locked, unlocked, unlatched, unlockedLnga, unlatching, bootRun, motorBlocked
+- lock/hastate: Reports the current lock state as a string, specifically for use by Home Assistant.
+Possible values are: locking, locked, unlocking, unlocked, jammed
+- lock/json: Reports the lock state, last action trigger, last lock action, lock completion status, door sensor state, auth ID and auth name as JSON data
+- lock/binaryState: Reports the current lock state as a string, mostly for use by Home Assistant.
+Possible values are: locked, unlocked
 - lock/trigger: The trigger of the last action: autoLock, automatic, button, manual, system
+- lock/lastLockAction: Reports the last lock action as a string.
+Possible values are: Unlock, Lock, Unlatch, LockNgo, LockNgoUnlatch, FullLock, FobAction1, FobAction2, FobAction3, Unknown
+- lock/log: If "MQTT logging" is enabled in the web interface, this topic will be filled with debug information
-- lock/completionStatus: Status of the last action as reported by Nuki lock (needs bluetooth connection): success, motorBlocked, canceled, tooRecent, busy, lowMotorVoltage, clutchFailure, motorPowerFailure, incompleteFailure, invalidCode, otherError, unknown
+- lock/completionStatus: Status of the last action as reported by Nuki Lock: success, motorBlocked, canceled, tooRecent, busy, lowMotorVoltage, clutchFailure, motorPowerFailure, incompleteFailure, invalidCode, otherError, unknown
 - lock/authorizationId: If enabled in the web interface, this node returns the authorization id of the last lock action
 - lock/authorizationName: If enabled in the web interface, this node returns the authorization name of the last lock action
 - lock/commandResult: Result of the last action as reported by Nuki library: success, failed, timeOut, working, notPaired, error, undefined
 - lock/doorSensorState: State of the door sensor: unavailable, deactivated, doorClosed, doorOpened, doorStateUnknown, calibrating
-- query/lockstate: Set to 1 to trigger query lockstage.
-Auto-resets to 0.
-- query/config: Set to 1 to trigger query config.
-Auto-resets to 0.
-- query/keypad: Set to 1 to trigger query keypad.
-Auto-resets to 0.
-<br><br>
-- battery/level: Battery level in percent
-- battery/critical: 1 if battery level is critical, otherwise 0
-- battery/charging: 1 if charging, otherwise 0
-- battery/voltage: Current Battery voltage (V)
-- battery/drain: The drain of the last lock action in Milliwattseconds (mWs)
+- lock/rssi: The signal strenght of the Nuki Lock as measured by the ESP32 and expressed by the RSSI Value in dBm
-- battery/maxTurnCurrent: The highest current of the turn motor during the last lock action (A)
+- lock/address: The BLE address of the Nuki Lock
+- lock/retry: Reports the current number of retries for the current command.
+0 when command is succesfull, "failed" if the number of retries is greater than the maximum configured number of retries
 <br><br>
 - configuration/autoLock: enable or disable autoLock (0 = disabled; 1 = enabled).
 Maps to "Auto lock enabled" in the bluetooth API.
 - configuration/autoUnlock: enable or disable autoLock in general (0 = disabled; 1 = enabled).
 Maps to "Auto unlock disabled" in the bluetooth API.
 - configuration/buttonEnabled: enable or disable the button on the lock (0 = disabled; 1 = enabled)